Why San Francisco Realtors Are Adopting Virtual Staging Software

 Case 2: Noe Valley Victorian

 A 4-bedroom Victorian needed to move quickly after the seller relocated.
 Physical staging quotes came in at $4,200 for a month.
 Instead, the agent virtually staged all common areas for $600.
 The property went pending in 14 days, with the buyers specifically mentioning the warm, styled living room as a deciding factor.
 The seller saved $3,600 and got a faster close.
+This aligns with data from the Real Estate Staging Association (RESA), which shows staged homes sell 73% faster than unstaged ones.

 These examples are not outliers.
 In my experience, virtual staging consistently reduces days on market by 30–60% for Bay Area listings compared to unstaged or lightly staged properties.